The Best Rae Dunn Font to Make Ornaments

 4. Check the width of your ornaments and size the text box to fit.
 Cut the text from black vinyl.

-5. Weed the excess black vinyl away and then use transfer tape to move the word to the ornament.
+5. Remove the excess black vinyl and use transfer tape to put the word on the ornament.

-6. Press firmly or swipe over the transfer tape with a scraper to make sure the vinyl adheres to the ornament.
-Pull the transfer tape away.
+6. Press firmly or swipe over the transfer tape with a scraper to ensure the vinyl adheres to the ornament.
+Then, pull the transfer tape away.

 7. Attach a decorative sticker if desired.

-8. Cut a length of ribbon approximately 6 inches long.
-Thread the ribbon through the loop opening on the ornament and tie a knot in the ribbon for hanging.
+8. Cut a ribbon approximately 6 inches long.
+Put the ribbon through the loop opening for hanging.

 Leave a Reply